openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 authors:
   - abutcher
 reviewers: # Include a comment about what domain expertise a reviewer is expected to bring and what area of the enhancement you expect them to focus on.
 For example: - "@networkguru, for networking aspects, please look at IP bootstrapping aspect"
-  - @2uasimojo
+  - "@2uasimojo"
-  - @derekwaynecarr, for overall architecture.
+  - "@derekwaynecarr, for overall architecture."
-  - @sdodson, for overall architecture.
+  - "@sdodson, for overall architecture."
-  - @jharrington22, for service delivery considerations.
+  - "@jharrington22, for service delivery considerations."
-  - @RomanBednar, for azure file/disk operators.
+  - "@RomanBednar, for azure file/disk operators."
-  - @joelspeed, for MAPI / machine api operator.
+  - "@joelspeed, for MAPI / machine api operator."
-  - @dmage, for image registry operator, please look at resource group being removed from credential secret and lookup from infrastructure object.
+  - "@dmage, for image registry operator, please look at resource group being removed from credential secret and lookup from infrastructure object."
-  - @Miciah, for ingress operator.
+  - "@Miciah, for ingress operator."
-  - @patrickdillon, for installer.
+  - "@patrickdillon, for installer."
 approvers:
   - TBD, who can serve as an approver?
 api-approvers: # In case of new or modified APIs or API extensions (CRDs, aggregated apiservers, webhooks, finalizers).
 If there is no API change, use "None"